lakshminiranjan/Practice-DotNEt/README.md

 3. **Combine methods:** As you grow comfortable, chain LINQ methods to handle complex scenarios.
 4. **Practice:** Play around with small data sets and explore different LINQ methods.

-Let me know if you'd like to try examples with any specific scenarios—I'm here to guide you further! 😊